FabricioNarvaez/FutbolTournamet/README.md

 # FutbolTournament

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.2, and Node 16.19.0.

 ## Development server